-While property and homes are somewhat higher in price than some other nearby countries, rent is often cheaper.
-France's mid-European location makes it easy to travel across borders and enjoy the amenities in other countries.
+While property and homes are somewhat higher in value than some other nearby countries, rent is often cheaper.
+France’s mid-European location makes it easy to travel across borders and enjoy the amenities in other countries.

 - See the Palace of Versailles – Baroque architecture and pretty gardens

 - Stay overnight at a gorgeous French châteaux

 - Marvel at the Mont Saint Michel – historic Benedictine abbey

 - Visit the historic Picardy Region in Hauts de France – site of famed gothic cathedrals and art

 Columbia boasts an average cost of living rate at around 45% lower than the U.S. Good healthcare is available in larger cities, but healthcare access can be problematic in rural regions.
 Rising crime rates in the larger cities are a concern.

 Most people love Columbia for its warm and constant weather conditions that do not change much throughout the year.
 On average, the temperature is usually near 74 degrees F. The higher mountain regions can experience cooler temperatures.

 - Visit Tayrona National Natural Park – campgrounds and hammocks – near Sierra Mountains